tdyleuth/video-library/README.md

 # Video-library

-A Full stack MERN web application for storing Video Information where user can browse and search for Video by title or register/login to insert a video.
+A Full stack MERN web application for storing Video information content in a library format where user can browse and search for Video by title or register/login to insert a video.
 <img width="1438" alt="ss" src="https://user-images.githubusercontent.com/40449202/99756596-5d1a3800-2aa2-11eb-8194-460709b1b50e.png">

 <h2>Project Status:</h2>